Conditionals are control flow structures that allow a program to make decisions based on the evaluation of one or more conditions.

 // take umbrella

 Another example of a conditional could be needing an alternative action.
-This action will only be executed if the condition is not true.
+This action will be executed only if the condition is not true.
 For example,

-If not, I’ll take a cap.
+If not, I take a cap.

 In this case, in addition to having an action if the condition is met, we have an action to perform if the condition is not met.